Santino Ferrucci: FIA Formula 2 Championship

 Ferrucci made his Formula 2 debut in Hungary and finished the remainder of the year with Trident, with ninth his best result for a race and 22nd in the season standings.

-For the 2018 season Ferrucci remained in Formula 2 for 2018, competing alongside Arjun Maini at Trident.
+For the 2018 season, Ferrucci remained in Formula 2, competing alongside Arjun Maini at Trident.

-In July, Ferrucci was banned from four F2 races (Hungary and Belgium) after making deliberate contact with his teammate Maini after the Sprint Race at Silverstone on the weekend of the British Grand Prix.
+In July, Ferrucci was banned from four F2 races (Hungary and Belgium rounds) and fined €60,000 after making deliberate contact with his teammate Maini after the Sprint race at Silverstone on the weekend of the British Grand Prix.
 He was also disqualified from the Sprint Race results at Silverstone for a separate incident when he deliberately forced Maini off the track.
-He was also found to have driven his car between the F2 and F1 paddock without one glove and while holding his phone, which resulted in a €6,000 fine.
+He was also found to have been in his car between the F2 and F1 paddock without one glove and while holding his phone, which resulted in an additional €6,000 fine.
+His attempt to run a "Make America Great Again" livery in support of Donald Trump was blocked by the FIA as being in violation of the political slogans policy.

-On July 18, Ferrucci was summarily fired by the Trident F2 team, citing behavioral issues, and non-payment of money required by contract.
+On July 18, Ferrucci was fired by the Trident F2 team, alleging behavioral issues that were unconfirmed, and non-payment of money required by contract.
 Trident alleged that money had been made available for the Detroit IndyCar race, whilst noting that Ferrucci had defaulted on F2 debt to them.
 An Italian court subsequently ordered Ferrucci to pay Trident €502,000, plus interest and legal fees, for failing to make payments.
 Six days later, Trident announced that their GP3 Series driver Alessio Lorandi would be his replacement for the rest of the season.

-Ferrucci finished 19th in the standings, with seven points and a best result of sixth in the Baku Sprint race.
+Ferrucci finished nineteenth in the standings, with seven points and a best result of sixth in the Baku Sprint race.